maximbaz/dotfiles/README.md

 > Extremely nicely integrated with YubiKey, with forwarding to selected remote hosts.

-☑ sway automatically renames workspaces to show currently opened apps.
+☑ Hyprland automatically renames workspaces to show currently opened apps.

 > Using iconic font to fit a lot of info even on laptop screens.